Myiasis: Signs and symptoms

 How myiasis affects the human body depends on where the larvae are located.
-Larvae may infect dead, necrotic (prematurely dying) or living tissue in various sites: the skin, eyes, ears, stomach and intestinal tract, or in genitourinary sites.
+Larvae may infect dead, necrotic (prematurely dying) or living tissue in various sites: the skin, eyes, ears, stomach, and intestinal tract, or in genitourinary sites.
 They may invade open wounds and lesions or unbroken skin.
 Some enter the body through the nose or ears.
 Larvae or eggs can reach the stomach or intestines if they are swallowed with food and cause gastric or intestinal myiasis.
+In extremely rare cases, maggots may occasionally infest the vulvar area.

 Several different presentations of myiasis and their symptoms:

 Wound

 Wound myiasis occurs when fly larvae infest open wounds.
-It has been a serious complication of war wounds in tropical areas, and is sometimes seen in neglected wounds in most parts of the world.
+It has been a serious complication of war wounds in tropical areas and is sometimes seen in neglected wounds in most parts of the world.
 Predisposing factors include poor socioeconomic conditions, extremes of age, neglect, mental disability, psychiatric illness, alcoholism, diabetes, and vascular occlusive disease.

 Eye

 Myiasis of the human eye or ophthalmomyiasis can be caused by Hypoderma tarandi, a parasitic botfly of caribou.
 It is known to lead to uveitis, glaucoma, and retinal detachment.